arcticsecurity/website.bitfactor/_posts/2021-02-12-solarwinds-going-beyond-attribution---all-in-a-days-work-for-a-bicycle-repair-man.md

 Simply, because for more than a decade I've been helping people in their mission to reduce incidence of suspected compromise, publicly exposed vulnerable services or open services which may be unintentionally exposed to the Internet - at nation scale and through automation.

-## How is this related to Solarwinds, then?
+## How is this related to SolarWinds, then?

-Solarwinds is a company, whose mission is to make the IT administration simpler and more secure at scale.
+SolarWinds is a company, whose mission is to make the IT administration simpler and more secure at scale.
 This is a great mission and I fault the company not with what they have built or how secure their products are.

 The challenge seems to be the fact how well they have their own people, processes and technology in line with what they enable their customers to achieve through their products.